 Business Taxes Payable by Your Washington DC LLC

-Business taxes are a fact of life, and your DC LLC will need to pay a variety of taxes to both the federal and local governments.
-We’ll cover all the main taxes in Washington DC, including self-employment, payroll, federal, Washington DC local tax and sales tax.
+Business taxes are a fact of life, and your DC LLC will need to pay a variety of taxes to both the federal and Washington DC governments.
+We’ll cover all the main taxes in Washington DC, including self-employment, payroll, federal, Washington DC state tax and Washington DC sales tax.

 If you want help with your taxes, Incfile provides a complete Business Tax Filing service.

-The profits of an LLC are not taxed at the business level like those of C Corporations.
-Instead, taxes for an LLC work as follows:
+The profits of an Washington DC LLC are not taxed at the business level like those of C Corporations.
+Instead, taxes for an Washington DC LLC work as follows:

-- LLC owners pay self-employment tax on business profits.
+Washington DC LLC owners pay self-employment tax on business profits

-- LLC owners pay DC local tax on any profits, less allowances or deductions.
+Washington DC LLC owners pay DC state tax on any profits, less state allowances or deductions

 Items 1, 2 and 3 are taxed as “pass-through” income for any LLC owners, managers or members who receive profits from the business.
 Any profits are reported on federal and Washington DC personal tax returns, and that’s where you will pay those taxes.

 Washington DC Income Taxes